ocerman/zenpower/README.md

 ## Help needed
 It would be very helpful for me for further development of Zenpower if you can share debug data from zenpower.
 [Read more](https://github.com/ocerman/zenpower/issues/12)

-## Known Issues
+## Notes
- - On some systems the SVI2 values for Core/SOC may be swapped.
-As a workaround you can install module with `sudo make dkms-install MCFLAGS=-DSWAP_CORE_SOC` to swap them back.
-(Should be fixed in version 0.1.4)
- - The formula for calculating amperage/wattage from raw values may not be correct for all systems.
-(Should be fixed for Zen2 Ryzen CPUs in version 0.1.4)
+ - Some users reported that a restart is needed after module installation
+ - If you are having trouble compiling zenpower under Ubuntu 18.04 (or older) with new upstream kernel, see [#23](https://github.com/ocerman/zenpower/issues/23)
+ - The meaning of raw current values from SVI2 telemetry is not standarised so the current/power reading may not be accurate on all systems (depends on the board model).